Bijan-K/AI-Tech-Checkpoint/Directories/Text-to-Video/README.md

 # Text to Video
+SORA seems to very good, but we have to wait until offical lunch to really tell.

 There are quite a few approaches to this, but they can be categorised to 3 segements for now.

 [Pure text to Video](#pure-text-to-video):